Hassan Hajjaj: The Path

 Launch event: 5 April 2019, 6PM - 9PM

 The Path by Hassan Hajjaj presents a unique and timely consideration of culture and identity in the modern, globalised world.
 Born in Morocco, Hajjaj moved to Britain aged 12.
-He works today between both countries and his photography reflects the perspective of a natural born cosmopolitan who delights at teasing out the connections and contradictions that he discovers on his travels.
+He works today between both countries.

-Hajjaj's artworks are characterised by an exuberant melee of colours, patterns, appropriated brand logos and found objects.
-Signs and symbols and people from around the globe collide without hierarchy or the presumed superiority of a Eurocentric worldview.
-At NAE, his Dakka Marrakchia collection exemplifies this approach.
+Hajjaj's artworks are characterised by an explosion of colour, pattern, appropriated brand logos and found objects.
+Signs, symbols and people from around the globe collide without hierarchy or the presumed superiority of a Eurocentric worldview.
+In the Main Gallery the Dakka Marrakchia collection exemplifies this approach.
 Here we see women posing on the streets and rooftops of Marrakech like fashion models.
-Dressed in camouflage pattern abayas and Louis Vuitton print face veils, their stance and style refutes the stereotype of Islamic women as subjugated and disempowered.
+Dressed in camouflage pattern djellabas and Louis Vuitton print face veils, their stance and style challenges the Western stereotype of Islamic women as suppressed and disempowered.

 Hassan Hajjaj: The Path, curated by Ekow Eshun and produced by NAE.